 Attorney Michael Arnold tries cases before juries.
 As a former Eugene city prosecutor, he is well versed in the strategies and tactics that prevail at trial.

 Driving Under the Influence of Intoxicants (DUII)

 There’s a lot at stake in a Measure 11 or serious felony case.
 You need a defense attorney to take your case as serious as the prosecutor is taking your case.
-This decision is often the most important decision you or your loved one will ever make.
-Their life is at stake.
-Research attorneys and referral sources well.
+For more information, click here.

 Domestic Violence Charges